Below is a list of common terms used throughout Sift and a brief description of each one to help with the implementation process.

 LDAP

-One of our three data sync methods.
+One of our data sync methods.
 This method will let you sync with on-premises systems such as Active Directory or other LDAP compatible sources.

 Mappings